monpeco/eCARS1x-Electric-Cars-Introduction/module3-Introduction-to-Business-of-EVs/business.md

 ---

 #### 3. Introduction to Business of EVs   3.2 Electrification, a sustainable business disruption   Lecture 2: Electrification, A Sustainable disruption

+The efficiency of electric vehicles is already three times better than combustion vehicles and the difference is only going to increase in the future.
+Is this the only reason why we should switch to electric mobility?
+No, there are many other critical ones and this lecture will talk about them in detail.

+Also, this lecture from Frank will help you answer the following questions:

+* Why is electrification the most important sustainable disruption in mobility?
+* What are the main drivers for urban mobility?
+* Are emissions starting to be unacceptable from a standpoint of Health?
+* Who are the main polluters in the urban environment?
+* What are the unique features of Electric Vehicle?

+---

+#### 3. Introduction to Business of EVs   3.2 Electrification, a sustainable business disruption   Lecture 2: Electrification, A Sustainable disruption